 We value the need for close communication between the nursery and our families.
-This handbook provides an overview of how we will work with you as parents/carers.
+This handbook provides an overview of how we will work with you as parents/carers - our full policies and procedures can be found on our website.
+Staff will do their upmost to value the home routines of the child as much as possible within the boundaries of the settings.
+There may be cases where this is not possible due to the constraints and general routine of the setting.

 We look forward to getting to know you and offering your child a safe, caring and discovery filled environment.